465th Bombardment Wing: Strategic Air Command

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) strategic wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.
+(Note: MAJCON units could not carry a permanent history or lineage.
+Ravenstein, Charles A. (1984).
+"A Guide to Air Force Lineage and Honors".)

-As a result, the 4137th was replaced by the 465 Bombardment Wing, Heavy (465th BW), which assumed its mission, personnel, and equipment on 1 February 1963.
+As a result, the 4137th was replaced by the 465 Bombardment Wing, Heavy, which assumed its mission, personnel, and equipment on 1 February 1963.
+(Note: The 465th continued, through temporary bestowal, the history, and honors of the World War II 465th Bombardment Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4137th.
+This temporary bestowal ended when the wing was inactivated.)
 In the same way the 781st Bombardment Squadron, one of the unit's World War II historical bomb squadrons, replaced the 342d BS.
 The 64th Munitions Maintenance Squadron and the 912th Air Refueling Squadron were reassigned to the 465th.
 Component support units were replaced by units with numerical designation of the newly established wing.
 Under the Dual Deputate organization, all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.

 The 465th Bomb Wing continued to conduct strategic bombardment training and air refueling operations to meet operational commitments of Strategic Air Command, including deployments to Southeast Asia during the Vietnam War.
-By 1968, Intercontinental ballistic missiles (ICBM) had been deployed and become operational as part of the United States' strategic triad, and the need for B-52s had been reduced.
+By 1968, Intercontinental ballistic missiles had been deployed and become operational as part of the United States' strategic triad, and the need for B-52s had been reduced.
 In addition, funds were also needed to cover the costs of combat operations in Indochina.
-The 465th Bombardment Wing was inactivated on 25 July 1968 and B-52Gs were transferred to the 28th Bombardment Squadron, 19th Bombardment Wing when the 19th was moved up to Robins AFB from Homestead AFB, Florida in a designation-only move.
+The 465th Bombardment Wing was inactivated on 25 July 1968 and B-52Gs were transferred to the 28th Bombardment Squadron, 19th Bombardment Wing when the 19th moved to Robins from Homestead Air Force Base, Florida in a designation-only move.